Guideline-Consistent Segmentation via Multi-Agent Refinement: Related Works

 \subsubsection{Vision‑Language Models for Segmentation.}

 Vision-Language models (VLMs) align visual features with language \cite{radford2021learning,li2022blip,liu2023llava} and are increasingly being used in object detection \cite{liu2024grounding, Cheng2024YOLOWorld} and segmentation \cite{liang2023open, xia2024gsva}.
 Recently, promptable segmentation has emerged as a flexible paradigm where an image and user prompts jointly determine the output mask.
 The prompts are typically either points/boxes \cite{kirillov2023segany} or text-conditioned \cite{ren2024grounded}.
 Unified VL segmenters \cite{lisa, seem, sun2025visual} embed multi-modal prompts into a single transformer, enabling open‑set and multi‑prompt segmentation.
+Reasoning-based segmenters further combine language reasoning with segmentation, either through chain-of-thought style guidance or specialized \texttt{<seg>} tokens that steer mask prediction \cite{segzero,read}.
 However, these methods typically handle only single words or short sentences, often performing poorly on longer contexts.
 More recent models like Gemini-2.5 \cite{comanici2025gemini}, Qwen2.5‑VL \cite{Qwen2.5-VL}, and GPT‑4V \cite{openai2024gpt4v} offer improved comprehension of longer textual inputs but still fall short of accurate detection and segmentation.
 Moreover, when operating in a single pass, they offer limited understanding of lengthy intricate rules, complex constraints, or structured verification guideline compliance.
 Using Gemini‑2.5 as our baseline, we address these concerns by introducing an iterative‑refinement and verification framework that yields guideline‑consistent segmentation.
 This choice was driven by the need to effectively process longer contexts, a capability not yet reliably offered by current open-weight models.